playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 ![A screenshot of Chrome running the above code](query_selector_all.png)

 > It's worth mentioning that the way `querySelector` works is not the same [way that the browser checks a node against the CSS selector data when the browser "visits" that node](#how-the-browser-uses-the-dom). `querySelector` and `querySelectorAll` work from a more top-down perspective where it searches the elements one-by-one against the query.
 First, it finds the top-most layer of the CSS selector.
-Then it will move to the next item and so-on-so forth until it returns the expected results
+Then it will move to the next item and so-on-so forth until it returns the expected results.

 ## Element Base Class {#element-class}